• Skip to primary navigation

 Must-Have Beach Day Apparel

-Beyond the swimsuits and sun-protection apparel I’ve already mentioned, here are a few more clothing and footwear items you should wear to the beach or pack in your beach tote.
+Beyond the swimsuits and sun-protection apparel I’ve already mentioned, here are a few more clothing and footwear items to pack in your beach tote.

 Swimsuit Cover-Up

 A rash guard or swim tee can often double as a swimsuit cover-up.
-However, you may want or need a cover-up that offers more modesty — or looks less like swimwear.
-For those cases, I prefer swimsuit cover-ups that look like dresses, such as this cotton jersey hooded cover-up dress.
+However, you may want or need a cover-up that offers more modesty or looks less like swimwear.
+For those cases, I prefer cover-up dresses.

 Flip-flops